Historic Wakefield church ‘total loss’ following massive, multi-alarm blaze

 “Just two days ago, I was sitting in the pew and now there’s nothing left of it,” one churchgoer said.
 “It’s unbelievable.”

-Interim Pastor Norman Bendroth just began preaching from the pulpit on July 1.
+Interim Pastor Norman Bendroth, who just began preaching from the pulpit on July 1, was among those shocked at the scale of the destruction.

-He joined others in shock at the destruction the fire caused, saying, “We’re going to have to do a lot of grieving, mourning and celebrating the life of this church.”
+He said, “We’re going to have to do a lot of grieving, mourning and celebrating the life of this church.”

+The exact cause of the fire remains under investigation; however, Sullivan believes that a lightning strike likely ignited the blaze.

+Eight condo units, a restaurant, and a church shed also sustained heat damage.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)